matthiaskellner/matthiaskellner.github.io/content/authors/marie-bernkopf/_index.md

 ############################################################

 # Display name
-title: Eva Bozsaky
+title: Marie Bernkopf

 # Full Name (for SEO)
-first_name: Eva
+first_name: Marie
-last_name: Bozsaky
+last_name: Bernkopf

 # Username (this should match the folder name) -> used to mark user as the author of a post
 authors:
-  - eva-bozsaky
+  - marie-bernkopf

 # Is this the primary user of the site? (default false)
 superuser: false